nystudio107/disqus/README.md

 First, make sure you have [set up a Disqus account](https://disqus.com/websites/).

 Next in the Craft Admin CP, go to Settings->Plugins->Disqus and enter the Short Name for your Disqus site.
-This is the only requred setting for the Disqus plugin.
+This is the only required setting for the Disqus plugin.

 #### Single Sign On (SSO) ####